 Prorations

-There are some expenses at closing where both buyer and seller have some liability.
+There are some expenses at closing where both buyer and seller are liable.
 When a sales contract is finally signed, the sales price is agreed upon.
 When buying an item at a store, the buyer pays the purchase price and maybe some sales tax in return for the item.
-But a real estate sale is not that simple because there are bills associated with the real estate that the seller has already paid for a certain period, during which both seller and buyer will have owned the property, or there will be bills covering the same period that the buyer will have to pay later on.
+But a real estate sale is not that simple because there are bills associated with the real estate that the seller has already paid for a certain period, during which both seller and buyer will have owned the property, or there will be bills covering the same period that the buyer must pay later.
 A large part of the closing is the proration of these expenses between buyer and seller according to how long each will have owned the property during the time period covered by each bill.

 Most closings use prorations that are calculated through the day of closing, meaning that the seller is assumed to own the property on the day of closing.
 If the prorations are to be calculated up to the day of closing, then the buyer is assumed to own the property on the day of closing.
 Which method is chosen depends on the sales contract, the traditional approach for the locale, or state law.

 Proration results in credits and debits for both buyer and seller.
 A credit for the seller increases the amount that he is entitled to receive whereas a credit for the buyer decreases the amount that she must pay.
 A debit for the seller decreases the amount that he is entitled to receive whereas a debit for the buyer increases the amount that she must pay.
 The major credit for the seller is the sales price of the property, which is also the major debit for the buyer.
-The other credits and debits modify the amount of money that the buyer actually pays to the seller at closing.
+Credits and debits are netted to determine the amount of money that the buyer actually pays to the seller at closing.

 Monthly Rate = Yearly Rate / 12